brandontruggles/A-Letter-For-Mom/README.md

-ALetterForMom
+A Letter For Mom
 =============

-A small flash game I created for Mother's Day last year. .Fla and project files aren't included since this repository is just meant to showcase the code.
+A short game I created for Mother's Day with the help of some of my friends.
+I programmed the entire game using Flash AS3, while my friends created the art and audio assets.